Fakir Alamgir: Career

 Alamgir published his first book Chena China in 1984.
 His next two publications were Muktijuddher Smriti Bijoyer Gaan and Gono Sangeeter Otit O Bortoman.
 In 2013 he published three books - Amar Kotha, Jara Achhen Hridoy Potey and Smriti Alaponey Muktijuddho.
 He authored nine books.

+Personal life

+He was married to Suraiya Alamgir Anarkali.
+He has 3 sons.
+His son Dr. Fakir Mashuque Alamgir Rajeeb is an assistant professor of Electrical and Electronic Engineering(EEE) at East West University who is married to someone names Tania Sultana.
+His other son's are bankers.

 Death and legacy

 On 14 July 2021, Alamgir was admitted to United Hospital in Dhaka with COVID-19 related complications.
 He suffered a heart attack on 23 July while in ventilation at the COVID-19 unit and died on the same day.

 In 2023, Road No 6 of Chowdhurypara neighborhood in Khilgaon Thana in Dhaka was officially renamed as "Fakir Alamgir Road" by Atiqul Islam, the mayor of Dhaka North City Corporation.